Health Benefits of Cruciferous Vegetables

 Phytonutrients in brassicas have been found to inhibit inflammation, possibly by regulating epigenetic mechanisms related to the inflammatory cascade.
-Certain brassica phytonutrients have been shown to down-regulate the expression of NF-κβ to suppress pro-inflammatory molecules like cyclooxygenase 2 (COX-2), inducible nitric oxide synthase (iNOS), and prostaglandins.
+Certain brassica phytonutrients have been shown to down-regulate the expression of nuclear factor kappa-light-chain-enhancer of activated B cells (NF-κβ) to suppress pro-inflammatory molecules like cyclooxygenase 2 (COX-2), inducible nitric oxide synthase (iNOS), and prostaglandins.
 One phytonutrient in particular, 3,3’-diindolmethane (DIM), a compound derived from I3C, has been found to significantly reduce prostaglandin E2 (PGE2), nitric oxide, and other pro-inflammatory cytokines in animal studies.
 In other words, these phytonutrients may be interrupting the pro-inflammatory cascade that is a feature of chronic inflammation.
 These underlying mechanisms are only partially understood, but more studies are underway.

 Brassicas contain unique phytonutrients called glucosinolates, which are sulfur-containing molecules that exist almost exclusively in cruciferous plant foods.
 These compounds are converted to bioactive molecules within the body that support glutathione synthesis and up-regulate phase II detoxification enzymes in the body.
 DIM, indole-3-carbonol, and sulforaphane are examples of compounds derived from glucosinolates found in cruciferous vegetables, and they help to modulate detoxification in the body.
 Regular consumption of cruciferous vegetables may help to protect people with gene variants, or single nucleotide polymorphisms (SNPs), that affect key detoxification pathways.